rheiger/markWriter/README.md

 Notes:
 - The editor UI is loaded from a CDN.
 If you prefer offline usage, vendor the Toast UI JS/CSS locally and adjust `HTML_TEMPLATE` in `markwrite.py`.
 - For distributing to other Macs, you’ll likely want to code sign and notarize the `.app`.
+- To appear in “Open With…” for `.md` files, the app’s Info.plist declares Markdown document types.
+Rebuild the app (`pyinstaller -y MarkWrite.spec`) and move `MarkWrite.app` into `/Applications`.

 ### CI
 This repo uses GitHub Actions to build macOS, Windows, and Linux bundles on push/tag and uploads artifacts.
 Tagging a version `v*` publishes release assets automatically.